bihor/fp_masterquiz/Documentation/KnownProblems/Index.rst

 There might be some problems, if you enable Ajax!
 Sessions and Cookies are currently not supported if you enable Ajax.

+Note: it might be necessary to change the Quiz/Show.html template, if you will see the startpage instead of a question as a ajax result page.
+You could try to change the type from POST to GET in the $.ajax call.

 Furthermore the default language will be english in TYPO3 9 if you enable Ajax.
 You can solve this problem this way: you need to add TypoScript like this to your TypoScript-setup: